Abdul El-Sayed: Health Director of Wayne County

+Political career

 2018 gubernatorial campaign

 On February 9, 2017, the Detroit News reported that El-Sayed would resign as health director to run for governor of Michigan in the 2018 Democratic Party primary.
 He officially announced his candidacy on February 25, 2017.
-El-Sayed was inspired to run for governor following the Flint water crisis, saying: "I watched as Governor Snyder and his team of accountants were cutting costs and cutting corners.
-Their inattention to communities ultimately poisoned thousands of children - and those children were the very ones that I was serving at the helm of the health department. ...
+El-Sayed was inspired to run for governor after the Flint water crisis, saying: "I watched as Governor Snyder and his team of accountants were cutting costs and cutting corners.
+Their inattention to communities ultimately poisoned thousands of children—and those children were the very ones that I was serving at the helm of the health department. ...
 And that's something I didn't believe in.
 I believe in government as something we do in this country for the people and by the people".

-El-Sayed pledged not to accept any campaign donations from corporations, and raised over $5 million from individual donations.
+El-Sayed pledged to accept no campaign donations from corporations, and raised over $5 million from individual donations.

 El-Sayed was endorsed by U.S. Senator Bernie Sanders, Democratic congressional nominee and democratic socialist activist Alexandria Ocasio-Cortez, and 2017 Women's March organizer Linda Sarsour.
 He was also endorsed by the organization Justice Democrats and The Nation magazine.
-In the August 7 primary, he received 340,560 votes, or about 30% of the vote, thus losing to Gretchen Whitmer.
+In the August 7 primary, he received 340,560 votes, or about 30% of the vote, losing to Gretchen Whitmer.

-In September 2018, El-Sayed launched a political action committee, Southpaw MI PAC, to support liberal down-ballot candidates and take positions on ballot initiatives.
+In September 2018, El-Sayed founded Southpaw Michigan, a political action committee, to help elect progressive candidates and support ballot initiatives in Michigan.
+In 2020, he served on the Joe Biden–Bernie Sanders Unity Task Force on healthcare.

+2026 Senate campaign

+On April 17, 2025, El-Sayed announced he would seek the Democratic nomination for the 2026 United States Senate election in Michigan after incumbent Gary Peters announced he would not run for reelection.